Medicare Plus Choice (M+C): Interim Final Rule

 (d) Determination of substantial financial

-–(1) Basis.
+risk–(1) Basis.
 Substantial financial risk occurs when risk

 is based on the use or costs of referral services, [[Page 35088]] and